 - Let cool a bit then strain the leaves out of the oil using a hand held steel fine screen colander

-Use one cup ounce of rosemary oil to 1 gallon of good water.
-Add a tablespoon of the liquid castile soap to emulsify the mix and help it stick to your plants better.
+Add a tablespoon of the liquid castile soap (Again, Unscented, Eucalyptus, or Peppermint are all fine) to emulsify the mix and help it stick to your plants better.
 Be sure to shake the sprayer after closing and shake frequently during the application as well.
 DO NOT APPLY THIS MIXTURE UNDER LIGHT, the oil will magnify your lights and quickly burn your leaves.
 Apply under light and turn them off.
 Using a good nozzle sprayer adjust the spray to go up to get under the leaves for best coverage and effect.

 If you have an infestation, spray once a day for 4 days, then every other day for a week.
 Then twice a week for 2 weeks, and finally once a week for maintaining once all signs of live mites and their damage have stopped.
 Spider mites hibernate so you will see them again most likely if you don’t do a weekly maintaining spray.
 Store your rosemary oil in a cool area.